 I never looked like Cindy Crawford or Niki Taylor.

 But I also never stopped trying because I am an optimist.

 Year after year, I went through the same ritual.
 With the same results.

 It was how my family marked the start of Spring – “Oh look, Meg’s trying to tan again.”

-So I’m not hyperbolic when I say I have tried every self-tanner under the sun.
+So this has been going on for almost 30 years and I’m not hyperbolic when I say I have tried every self-tanner under the sun.